Myanmar Travel Tips: Amazing Yangon, Hpa-An & Golden Rock

 Formerly known as Rangoon, Yangon is the largest city in Myanmar and is famous for its stunning Buddhist Pagodas and its colonial buildings.
 In Downtown Yangon, the Sule Pagoda and the Botataung Pagoda are both worth visiting but Yangon’s jewel is the ancient Shwedagon Pagoda on Singuttara Hill.
 Yangon is one of the most common entry points to Myanmar via its international airport and you’ll find a good selection of hotels, restaurants and amenities.
 You can expect very hot and humid weather all year round in Yangon.

-**Myanmar is now open to foreign tourists who are fully vaccinated.
-However, due to civil unrest, Myanmar is an unsafe destination for travel at the present time.
+**Myanmar is unsafe for travel at the present time due to civil unrest and armed conflict.
 Check with your government for the latest travel information.

 DON’T MISS Mynamar’s most sacred Temple, the Shwedagon Pagoda.
 Approximately 2,500 years old and located to the west of Kandawgyi Lake, the Shwedagon Pagoda is a prominent landmark in Yangon and dominates the skyline.
 If you visit in the early morning you’ll be dazzled by the bright sunlight reflected off the golden stupas.
 In the evening the Pagoda lights up with candles and the stupas are bathed in a glowing golden light.
 It’s very atmospheric!
 Monks chant the Buddhist scriptures continuously here as they have done for the past two thousand years